SashankBhamidi/git-gang/ADD_YOUR_NAME.md

 ## Add your entry below this line

-- Name: Arav Thakkar
+- Name:
-- Username: Aaravthk
+- Username:
-- Message: Hey everyone, I am looking forward to contribute in open source projects
+- Message: